| |

 Date / Time: 1875

 Further Comments: One of the few vampire reports in the UK, this creature attacked a young girl in this building.
-One of her brothers saw the attack, and shot the monster in the leg.
+One of her brothers witnessed the attack and shot the monster in the leg.
 The blood trail enabled them to track it to the village graveyard, where it was dug up and burnt.

 Welsh Wolf

-Location: Denbigh (Wales) - Area between Denbigh and Wrexham
+Location: Denbigh (Clwyd) - Area between Denbigh and Wrexham

 Type: Werewolf